katherine-m-davis/Fucus_transplant/README.md

 # Fucus_transplant
-Transplant and common garden experiments on F. distichus microbiome
+Transplant and common garden experiments examining the specificity and stability of surface-associated F. distichus microbiotas